Prescribed Fire Burn Boss Type 2

 - Conduct the test fire and document the results.

-- Adjust actions based on changing information and evolving situation awareness.
-Communicate changing conditions to assigned resources and supervisor.
+- Adjust actions based on changing information and evolving situational awareness.
+Communicate changing conditions to assigned resources and supervisors.

 - Implement contingency plan as appropriate.

 - Declare the prescribed fire out, or formally transition responsibility to another Prescribed Fire Burn Boss, prescribed fire manager, or other designated personnel within the local fire management organization.